Chris3606/SadConsole_RogueLike_Info/03_integration_library_overview.md

 - No out-of-box multi-level map support
 - No infinite map/chunkloading support

 There may be cases, therefore, when it is not desireable to use the integration library.
 In these cases, you may not be able to use the integration library as-is.
 However, it is open-source, meaning that in these cases you can still fork and modify it for your needs, or just use its architecture as a model/reference point for building your own from scratch.
-Given that some elements of integration are non-trivial to write generically, this can still be of significant value.
+Given that some elements of integration are non-trivial to write properly, this can still be of significant value.

 ## Rendering Strategy
 Recall from the [SadConsole overview](02_sadconsole_overview.md#Differences-between-surfaces-and-entities) that there are some important distinctions between SadConsole entities, and a cell surface being rendered via a screen surface.
 Notably, as a result of those distinctions, it would be too performance intensive to have every piece of terrain on a map be visually represented by a SadConsole `Entity`.